No trip to New Zealand North Island is complete without scuttling along the best Auckland hiking trails.

 Coast to Coast Walkway

-Traversing the entire width of Auckland’s isthmus, the Coast to Coast Walkway is the best walk in Auckland for experiencing the urban breadth of New Zealand’s largest city.
+The Coast to Coast Walkway traverses the entire width of Auckland’s isthmus.
+It’s the best walk in Auckland to experience the urban breadth of New Zealand’s largest city.

-Extending 16 kilometres between Waitemata Harbour and Manukau Harbour, the trail swings by some of the most popular places to see in Auckland including Viaduct Harbour, Mount Eden, Auckland Domain, and One Tree Hill.
+The trail extends 16 kilometres between Waitemata Harbour and Manukau Harbour.
+It swings past some of the most popular places to see in Auckland including Viaduct Harbour, Mount Eden, Auckland Domain, and One Tree Hill.

 The trail is a particularly good fit for urban travellers who are keen on walking in Auckland without much planning.
-On the 4- to 5-hour journey, there are plenty of places to eat & drink along with several laid-back parks & recreational spots to rest your legs.
+On the 4- to 5-hour journey, there are plenty of places to eat & drink.
+There’s also several laid-back parks & recreational spots to rest your legs.

-Best of all, no matter which direction you head on the trail, you’ll be able to easily catch public transportation or a taxi back to your Auckland digs.
+Best of all, no matter which direction you head on the trail you won’t get stuck.
+From any trailhead, you’ll be able to catch public transportation or a taxi back to your Auckland digs.

 The best place to start exploring Rotoroa Island is along the 45-minute-long North Tower Loop Track.
-Along the way, you’ll run into several historical buildings including a jail house, school house, and chapel, as well as an exhibition centre.
+Along the way, you’ll run into several historical buildings.
+The sites include a jail house, school house, and chapel, as well as an exhibition centre.

-If you venture a little further afoot, make sure to keep on the lookout for the famous sculpture by Kiwi artist Chris Booth, located on the southern tip of the island.
+If you venture a little further afoot, keep on the lookout for the famous sculpture by Kiwi artist Chris Booth.
+It’s located on the southern tip of the island.

 Tamaki Drive Walk

-The beauty of Auckland’s harbourfront city centre comes alive as you trot along the Tamaki Drive Walk.
-Extending from Quay Street along the Auckland Waterfront to the upscale suburb of St Heliers, this boardwalk is a favourite for walkers, joggers, and bikers wanting to soak in Auckland’s more urban seaside charms.
+The beauty of Auckland’s harbourfront city centre comes alive along the Tamaki Drive Walk.
+The path extends from Quay Street on the Auckland Waterfront to the upscale suburb of St Heliers.

 Long Bay Regional Park Coastal Walk

-If you want to get a taste of the North Shore without walking its full 24-kilometre coastal route, the shorter Long Bay Regional Park Coastal Walk should be more than enough to satisfy your cravings.
+Want to get a taste of the North Shore without walking its full 24-kilometre coastal route?
+The shorter Long Bay Regional Park Coastal Walk should be more than enough to satisfy your cravings.

-Traipsing over farmland and through pristine beaches, this lovely 5.8-kilometre walk is one of the easiest coastal hikes near Auckland.
-The trail is well-maintained, and, on your visit to Long Bay Regional Park, you’ll get to enjoy fantastic views over the shoreline and the gulf.
+This lovely 5.8-kilometre walk traipses over farmland and through pristine beaches.
+It’s one of the easiest coastal hikes near Auckland.
+The trail is well-maintained and mostly flat.
+On your visit to Long Bay Regional Park, you’ll get to enjoy fantastic views over the shoreline and the gulf.

-The full walk should take only about two and half hours, but stretch it out with a leisurely stop at beautiful Long Bay Beach to indulge in some of Auckland’s finest seaside pleasures.
+The full walk should take about two and half hours.
+Stretch it out with a leisurely stop at beautiful Long Bay Beach to indulge in some of Auckland’s finest seaside pleasures.

 Mercer Bay Loop

-Intrigued by all of the hiking opportunities in the Waitakere Ranges?
+Intrigued by the hiking opportunities in the Waitakere Ranges?
 Add the Mercer Bay Loop Path to your Auckland walks wishlist.

-This looped walking path starts at the end of Log Race Road between Piha and Karakare, negotiating steep cliff edges alongside dramatic sweeping views of the rugged coastline.
+This looped walking path starts at the end of Log Race Road between Piha and Karakare.
+It negotiates steep cliff edges alongside dramatic sweeping views of the rugged coastline.

 Although the path is only one kilometre long, it’s not one of the easiest walks around Auckland.
-The descent to Mercer Bay at the loop’s apex is quite difficult, so you’ll want to make sure that you’re prepared with proper footwear (i.e. hiking shoes, not sandals!).
+The descent to Mercer Bay at the loop’s apex is quite difficult.
+You’ll want to make sure that you’re prepared with proper footwear (i.e. hiking shoes, not sandals!).

 Hunua Ranges Regional Park

-Located about an hour’s drive southeast of Auckland, Hunua Ranges Regional Park is undeniably among the top destinations for hiking in Auckland.
+Hunua Ranges Regional Park is located about an hour’s drive southeast of Auckland.
+For adventurers, it’s undeniably among the top destinations for hiking in Auckland.
 There’s more than a handful of great walking trails here that traverse the park’s lush forests.

-Although many of the walks are currently closed to prevent kauri dieback, walkers can easily see one of the park’s major highlights by taking the popular Hunua Falls Path.
+Unfortunately, many of the walks in the Hunua Ranges are currently closed to prevent kauri dieback.
+Not all hope is lost.
+Walkers can see one of the park’s major highlights along the popular Hunua Falls Path.